remarkjs/remark/doc/remarkrc.5.md

 }
 ```

-Settings contains an object mapping a setting to a value.
+Settings has an object mapping a setting to a value.
 See **remarksetting**(7) for available settings.

 ### plugins